Learn about free on-demand learning

 Model Biologics Policy: The ACR's Model Biologics Policy can be used nationwide to reduce administrative burden among rheumatologists, patients, and insurers and allow physicians to properly treat patients without administrative delays.

 ACR Clinical Practice Guidelines: The ACR develops Clinical Practice Guidelines to reduce inappropriate care, minimize geographic variations in practice patterns, and enable effective use of health care resources.

-Audit Programs: Information developed by the Centers for Medicare and Medicaid Services in an effort to ensure correct payments to providers and suppliers in the Medicare Fee-for-Service program.
-This page also includes information on how ACR staff can assist with your coding and billing questions.
+Audit Programs: Learn about the Federal government’s audit programs to ensure correct payments to providers and suppliers in the Medicare Fee-for-Service program.
+Also see information on how ACR staff can assist with your coding and billing questions.

 Medicare: Resources to assist with Medicare issues including the current Physician Fee Schedule.

-Private insurance carriers sometimes maintain policies similar to Medicare policies on their Web sites.
-However, unlike Medicare, private plans are not required to keep their policies available through their Web sites, so phone calls to provider relations and payment representatives are often required.
+Private insurance carriers sometimes maintain policies similar to Medicare policies on their websites.
+However, unlike Medicare, private plans are not required to keep their policies available on their websites, so phone calls to provider relations and payment representatives are often required.
 Additionally, private insurers categorize these policies under different names such as Medical Policies, Medical Coverage Rules, etc.

 Private insurers communicate many of their medical policy changes via newsletter so it is imperative that your practice keeps current on this literature.
 They will also refer you to a certain newsletter if you call to ask about a policy so it is also important to keep these in order and accessible.